lvjhn/draft_ph-wiki-datasets/README.md

 ### `Client`
 The `Client` class is used to download Wikipedia articles and other necessary files for the project.
-It utilizes the `requests` library and `curl` system calls under the hood.
+It utilizes the `requests` library.

 ### `Scraper`
-The `Scraper` class is used to download Wikipedia articles and save them into specific locations.
+The `Scraper` class uses the client is used to download Wikipedia articles and save them into specific locations.

 ### `Extractor`
 The `Extractor `class contains simple helper method for extracting basic information